The Mobility & Consumption Minute of February 2026

 In a fast-paced world, staying up to date with the latest trends is an asset.
-To help you keep up with the essential developments in the consumer and mobility market in France and Europe, find: the Consumption Minute and the Mobility Minute.
+To help you keep up with the essential developments in the consumer and mobility market in France and Europe, find: the Minute Conso and the Minute Mobilité.

-Every month, Flavien Neuvy, Economist and Director of the Cetelem Observatory, delivers 2 hot news in 1 minute, perfect for a coffee break!
+Every month, Flavien Neuvy, Economist and Director of the Cetelem Observatory, delivers 2 hot news items in 1 minute flat, perfect for a coffee break!
 These trends cover 2 key markets for the company: mobility and retail.

 Electric car in Europe: 1.9 million registrations in 2025